ZackEberhart/ZackEberhart.github.io/_pages/about.md

   - /about.html
 ---

-I previously worked as a Software/Gameplay Engineer at [Legacy Labs](https://www.legacylabs.io) and a Ph.D Researcher at the University of Notre Dame advised by [Collin McMillan](https://www3.nd.edu/~cmc/).
+I previously worked as a Software/Gameplay Engineer at [Legacy Labs](https://www.legacylabs.io) and a Ph.D.
+Researcher at the University of Notre Dame advised by [Collin McMillan](https://www3.nd.edu/~cmc/).
 My research focuses on the application of AI/virtual assistant technology to software engineering tasks, including source code search and source code summarization.
 In my spare time, I enjoy designing/playing board games, building web applications, and hiking.

 <!-- ## Research Interests